EncodePanda/talks/README.md

 # Recent

+## "Understanding Distributed Calculi in Haskell"
+In the late 1960s it was already well established fact, that any arbitrary complex programming language can be represented as a evidently tiner "core" language.
+For decades Lambda Calculus was considered such a language.
+A formal system to which any language could be compiled down to.
+However with rise of distributed systems and multicore architecutres, industry needed a new formalism to represent calculations that run concurrently.
+This talk is an introduction to process calculus - a family of related formalisms that model concurrent systems.
+They Process calculi provide a tool for the high-level description of interactions, communications, and synchronizations between a collection of independent agents or processes.
+They also provide algebraic laws that allow process descriptions to be manipulated and analyzed, and permit formal reasoning about equivalences between processesindtroduce two of so called "process calculi": Pi-calculus and Rho-calculus.
+We show how naturally Pi-Calculus derives from Lambda calculus
+Pi Calculus is one of the many so called "process calculi" that are being researched and studied at the moment.
+This presentation indroduces a Haskell package called distributed-process, which allows message-passing programming similar to the one known in Erlang or in Akka (Scala).
+Pi Calculus will be discussed with correspondance to that package.
+Attendees should be familiar with simple Haskell syntax, however some limited introduction to the language will be covered as well.

 ## "From λ-calculus to π-calculus in Haskell"

 In the late 1960s it was already well established fact, that any arbitrary complex programming language can be represented as a evidently tiner "core" language.
 For decades Lambda Calculus was considered sucha a language.
 A formal system to which any language could be compiled down to.
 However with rise of distributed systems and multicore architecutres, industry needed a new formalism, to represent calculations that run concurrently.
 Pi Calculus is one of the many so called "process calculi" that are being researched and studied at the moment.